 Supervision and Training

 - Supervision for Associate Counselors: I am an AZBBHE Approved Clinical Supervisor for Associate Level Counselors.
-I have supervised numerous therapists working toward non-independent licensees who desire to earn hours toward their independent license.
+I have supervised numerous therapists working on non-independent licensees who desire to earn hours toward their independent license.

 - Consultation provided clinical program development for treatment centers and private practice.